 Minor League Baseball Charities is active year-round supporting on-going initiatives and responding to emergent situations that develop through natural disasters or tragedies.
 Here are a few recent activities of MiLB Charities:

 Annually, MiLB Charities partners with Baseball Chapel to coordinate a service project in the city hosting the Minor League Baseball Promotional Seminar.
 Volunteers consist of MiLB staff members, club personnel and spouses, Baseball Chapel representatives and exhibitors.
-In 2011 attendees will be teaming up with the Grand Strand Miracle League in Myrtle Beach, SC, to assist with repairs, maintenance and landscaping to ready the facility for its upcoming season.
+In 2012, participants organized, sorted and packed food donations at the Food Bank of Northern Nevada.
+In 2011 attendees teamed up with the Grand Strand Miracle League in Myrtle Beach, SC, to assist with repairs, maintenance and landscaping to ready the facility for its upcoming season.
 In 2010 and 2009, participants teamed up with Habitat for Humanity to build houses in Las Vegas, NV, and New Orleans, LA, respectively.
 MiLB Charities also makes a cash donation to the local charitable organization.

 For additional information or inquiries, please email us.